Deploying a Batch Job¶

 Scoring a Dataset with a Model¶

-The example task that we want to run as a batch job with Bodywork, is to load a pre-trained model and use it to score a dataset.
-The latest dataset will be downloaded from cloud storage (AWS S3) and the pre-trained model will be included in the same directory as the files configuring the stage, for convenience (not as best practice).
+The example task that we want to deploy as a batch job, is to load a pre-trained model and use it to score a dataset.
+The latest dataset will be downloaded from cloud storage (AWS S3) and the pre-trained model will be bundled with the executable Python module defining the job - this is for convenience (not as a best practice).

-The Bodywork project for this single-stage workflow is packaged as a GitHub repository, whose root directory is structured as follows,
+The project for this single-stage workflow is packaged as a GitHub repository and is structured as follows,

 - download the new dataset from cloud storage (AWS S3);